Understanding Final Expense Insurance

 - Are on fixed incomes and need affordable, predictable premiums

-- Don't qualify for larger life insurance policies
+- Don't qualify for larger life insurance options for seniors

 When Final Expense Insurance Makes Sense

 This type of coverage is especially beneficial if you have chronic health conditions that would disqualify you from traditional life insurance or result in prohibitively high premiums.
-The simplified underwriting process makes it accessible even if you have diabetes, heart disease, or other common senior health issues.
+Insurers have become more flexible in 2026, with many willing to approve applicants who have atrial fibrillation, diabetes, heart disease, and other common senior health concerns under simplified underwriting.

 When to Consider Alternatives